pnfsoftware/jeb-plugin-obb/README.md

-# jeb2-plugin-obb
+# Android OBB Plugin for JEB

-JEB2 plugin for Android Opaque Binary Blob (OBB) files.
+JEB plugin for Android Opaque Binary Blob (OBB) files.
 This plugin handles packaged file extraction, as well as listing metadata found in the OBB file (application package name, version, etc).

 A OBB file consists of a FAT image wrapped with OBB metadata in the form of a footer.